The Importance of Constantly Evolving Your Creative Space

 We’re sure you’ve heard the term ‘a tidy desk = a tidy mind’ and we couldn’t agree with this statement more…although we do struggle with it sometimes, usually as the week creeps on and our to-do lists build, it’s so easy to find yourself sat next to a mountain of paper work or clutter.
 We aim to completely clear our desks at the end of the day to ensure that we start back in the morning with fresh minds.
 This is also the same for the studio space in general – piles of papers, cardboard boxes, corporate file folders and ring binders aren’t the most inspiring things to look at, so we always aim to clear our working space of these things to ensure that our sight lines are always met with something beautiful or thought-provoking.
 Storing these items behind doors or in attractive paper or fabric boxes, can really lift the mood in a creative space and allow new ideas and creative thinking to prosper.

 We’re fortunate enough to be housed in Mount Stuart House, which boasts large sash windows and a generous amount of natural light that lends itself perfectly to a creative studio.
 However, we still battle against glare from the archetypal fluorescent strip lights on our ceilings, so have tried to combat this by installing our own warm overhead lighting and hanging Edison bulbs.
 Combined with the natural light from the windows, even on a gloomy day, the glow from the bulbs softens the harsh fluorescence and lends to a more relaxed atmosphere.
-It’s also not uncommon for us to turn all the lights off when it turns dark, bar our Edison bulbs, to cozify our after hours working.
+It’s also not uncommon for us to switch on just our Edisons to cozify our after hours working.

 Old and New